jup-ag/rfq-webhook-toolkit/README.md

 :mega: NOTE: This section is still heavily subjected to changes, and we are open to suggestions or feedbacks on ways to improve and streamline the integration.
 If you are interested in being a MM on Jupiter RFQ, please read the below toolkit and reach out to [Soju](t.me/sojuuuu54) on Telegram to register your webhook.

+RFQ relies on the mainnet deployment of the [Order engine program](https://solscan.io/account/61DFfeTKM7trxYcPQCM78bJ794ddZprZpAwAnLiwTpYH) to fill

 ## Market Maker Integration Guidelines